-In 2013 we published a guide, Understanding Race in Devon, for foster carers and adopters on how to look after BME children (which can be useful for all kinds of care settings).
+In 2013 we published a guide, Understanding Race in Devon, for foster carers and adopters on how to look after BAME children (which can be useful for all kinds of care settings).

 The Council also has a dedicated Gypsy and Traveller Liason Service and developed a handbook on how we manage unauthorised encampments.